-Deadlines for the completion of formal written internal/external IBDP assessments are organised as follows:
+Deadlines for the completion of formal written internal/external IBDP coursework are organised according to the following principles:

-- 1) For each subject the first submission deadline for a formal IB coursework assignment is set to be a Thursday (end of workday 6pm).
-The precise date is indicated on the school's assessment calendar provided at the start of the academic year. - 2) Any student not granted an extension (for extenuating/adverse circumstances\) who misses the first submission deadline must sit under supervision after school on Friday until 5.30pm, and if necessary on Tuesday until 5pm, to get the required work done.
-This means students may also use the intervening weekend and Monday to work on the assignment independently.
+- For each subject the first submission deadline for a formal IB coursework assignment is set to be a Thursday (end of day).
+The precise date is indicated on the school's assessment calendar provided at the start of the academic year. - 2) Any student not granted an extension (for extenuating/adverse circumstances\) who misses the first submission deadline must sit under supervision after school on Friday until 5.10pm, and if necessary on the following Tuesday until 5pm, to get the required work done.
+This means students may use the intervening weekend and Monday to work on the assignment independently.

 If no work is submitted by the end of the Tuesday after the original deadline, the student loses any right to have teacher feedback on the work.
-The work should still be submitted as it is necessary that the teacher can authenticate any final submission as the work of the student.
+The work must still be submitted as it is necessary that the teacher can authenticate any final submission as the work of the student.

-3) The final submission deadline for each assignment is set to be a Monday (by 6pm).
+3) The final submission deadline for each assignment is set to be a Monday (end of day).
 The precise date is indicated on the school's assessment calendar provided at the start of the academic year.
 A student who is not granted an extension (for extenuating/adverse circumstances\) must submit their final work by this deadline if it is to be considered for assessment and submission to the IB.
-If no work is submitted by this deadline, the work submitted for the first submission deadline will be considered as the final version, assuming it is suitable for submission to the IB (i.e. it meets expectations of academic integrity such as correct MLA citing/referencing).
+If no work is submitted by this deadline, the work submitted for the first submission deadline will be considered as the final version, as long as it is suitable for submission to the IB (i.e. it meets expectations of academic integrity such as correct MLA citing/referencing).

 Unless there are exceptional circumstances, if no suitable work has been submitted in time the school has the right to inform the IB and no final grade for the subject will be awarded.
 The student will then be required to retake the subject in the next available IB exam session.
-A student is allowed a maximum of three examination sessions in which to attain the IB diploma.

-\Extenuating/adverse circumstances include those already known to and discussed with the school, and/or lengthy / significant illness in the week prior to the deadline and/or family bereavement etc. A request for an extension is expected in writing to subject teacher / DP Coordinator at the latest 4 days prior to deadline.
+\Extenuating/adverse circumstances include those already known to and discussed with the school, and/or lengthy or significant illness in the week prior to the deadline and/or family bereavement etc. A request for an extension is expected in writing to subject teacher / DP department leader at the latest 3 days prior to deadline.

-- 4) A student is entitled to two 'jokers' for the final submissions of formal IB assessments.
-The purpose of a joker is to allow students the opportunity to manage their workload and ease moments that may be particularly stressful.
-A student may use a joker at their discretion to inform the school (via their subject teacher) that they will submit their final version at a specified later date provided it allows enough time for the necessary completion of teacher marking / moderation / IB administration.
+4) A student is entitled to two 'jokers' for the final submissions of formal IB assessments.
+The purpose of a joker is to allow students more agency in managing their workload and to ease moments that may be particularly stressful.
+A student may use a joker at their discretion to inform the school (via their subject teacher) that they will submit their final version at a specified later date.
+Should the new date not provide sufficient opportunity to complete the work the student may move the deadline one further time to a new date agreed with the subject teacher.
+The date must allow sufficient time for the necessary completion of teacher marking / moderation / IB administration.
 Therefore, for external IB assessments due for early submission to the IB, the latest work can be submitted is the final Monday prior to the spring vacation.
-For internal IB assessments work (exception Visual Arts and Music) the latest the work can be submitted is the final Monday in March. - 5) a) A student cannot use a 'joker' for IB assessments that all students must submit i.e. the core curriculum components and the Maths IA; neither can a joker be used for a language A or language acquisition oral assessment. - b) A joker for an assignment can only be used if the first submission of the assignment has been completed. - c) A joker is only valid if the student informs the subject teacher no later than 5 days before the final deadline for the assignment - 6) Prior to final submission / completion of any formal IB assessments in DP2, the required IB candidate declaration must be completed and signed by the student to acknowledge that the work being submitted for assessment is entirely their own, and that all work /ideas of other people have been properly cited and referenced
+For internal IB assessment coursework the latest date that can be chosen is the final Monday in March.

+5) a) A student cannot use a 'joker' for the following IB assessments:

+- the core curriculum components (EE, TOK, CAS)

+- a language A or language acquisition oral assessment.